 These schools also offer master’s degrees in clinical psychology:

-- Wheaton College offers an M.A. in marriage and family therapy
+- Wheaton College: M.A. in Marriage and Family Therapy

-- Boston Graduate School of Psychoanalysis Inc, which offers a master’s degree in psychoanalysis
+- Boston Graduate School of Psychoanalysis Inc.: Master’s Degree in Psychoanalysis

 The University of Oregon offers a master’s degree in cognitive psychology, which includes a study of neuroscience and the cognitive and neural bases of perception, cortical sensory information processing, molecular and cellular basis of memory, visual cognition, selective attention, and other topics.

 Other schools that offer master’s degrees in cognitive psychology include: